josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/README.md

 ├── 🗣️ EXPLAIN THIS IN 500 WORDS OR LESS
 │      → WHAT IS THIS WHOLE BRANCH ARGUING?
 │
-├── 📚 DEFINITIONS & REGISTERS
+├── 📖 PREVIOUSLY ON THE INTERNET
 │      → WHAT DO THESE WORDS ACTUALLY MEAN?
 │
 ├── 🧾 PETITION GC